aipack-ai/packs-lab/lab/ako/config/readme-template.md

 - `max_size_kb`: Maximum file size in KB; files larger than this will be skipped during augmentation.
 - `augment_model`: Model to use for augmentation (e.g., `gemini-flash-latest`).
 - `concurrency`: Number of concurrent augmentation tasks.
-- `augment_prompt`: Optional path to custom augmentation instructions (ignored if not found).
 - `do_llms`: (default: true) Enable generation of LLM index file (llms.md).
 - `llms_model`: Model to use for LLM index generation.
-- `llms_prompt`: Optional path to custom llms index instructions (ignored if not found).
 - `do_docaify`: (default: true) Enable single document consolidation (docaify).
 - `docaify_model`: Model to use for docaify.
 - `docaify_target_path`: Optional custom output path for the docaified document (by default in `$ako_out_dir/5-docaify/doc-for-llm.md`).
-- `docaify_prompt`: Optional path to custom docaify instructions (ignored if not found).

 ## Example Configurations